About the Story Finder

 How to Use the Story Finder

-To RANDOMLY explore, click on the illustration of John Bauer’s wonderful woodland imp and a new story will come up with every click.
+Click on the illustration of John Bauer’s woodland elf and a new story will come up with every click.

-To SEARCH for multiple versions of a particular character (eg. dragon, wizard, etc.) use the SEARCH BOX.
+To find multiple versions of a particular character, object, or entity, (eg. dragon, wizard, ball, shoes, cypress, etc.) use the SEARCH BOX.
 Remember to leave spaces before and after a word that might appear in many words (such as ‘den’ or ‘ring’.)